mindgruve/gordo-proxy/README.md

 - First doctrine entity which contains your entity data. (the data transfer object).
 - A second object which acts as a proxy to your entity, and includes all your business logic. (the business domain model).
 - A factory class that allows you to configure and inject dependencies to your proxy object.
-- Gordo will also read your Doctrine annotations so that they are also transformed into proxy objects.
+- When you have object associations (one-to-one, many-to-one) these will also be transformed into proxy objects.
-- Gordo can also be configured to register listeners for the setters/getters on you proxy object and syncs the data back to your entity.
+- Event listeners are registeres for the setters/getters on you proxy object and syncs the data back to your entity.

 To Summarize: